jeffThompson/CreativeProgramming1/Assignments/Week08_Language.md

 To post our tweets, we'll need a library to handle all the messy bits.
 There are a few Python libraries for this, but we're going to use `python-twitter`, [available here](https://github.com/bear/python-twitter).
 Use the instructions below to install the library, and others you might want to try.

 * Install `pip`, a Python module that installs other libraries.
 Your version of Python might already have it installed: type `pip` in the command line to check.
 If not, use [these instructions](https://pip.pypa.io/en/stable/installing/)
+* Windows woes?
+If you get an error that the `pip` command isn't found, try [these instructions](https://github.com/Langoor2/PokemonGo-Map-FAQ/wiki/%27python---pip%27-is-not-recognized-as-an-internal-or-external-command,-operable-program-or-batch-file.)
 * Optional: other tools for installing libraries on the Mac include the excellent [Homebrew](https://brew.sh/)
 * With `pip` installed, getting the Twitter library is easy!
 In the command line, simply run `pip install python-twitter`.
 You should see a bunch of text roll by, then success!
 * Some code includes amazingly rich documentation... this library not as much.
 There are a [few examples here](https://github.com/bear/python-twitter/tree/master/examples), but for this project you shouldn't need anything too fancy.